darkstic/GreenCloud-Games/README.md

 URGENT NOTICE!!!
 ______________________________________________________________________________________________________________________

 A fatal flaw has been discovered in both Linux and MacOS versions.
-Windows version remains functional, but custom games addition is currently non-functional.
-Please standby for a fix before downloading.
+Windows version remains functional.
+Please standby for a fix before downloading any non Windows Applications.